ktut/classsizeschool/README.md

 5. **Privacy**: No external data tracking or API calls beyond optional geolocation
 6. **Flexibility**: Data can be refreshed anytime by running `npm run fetch-schools`

-### State Persistence
+### Area Persistence

-- Selected state is stored in localStorage and persists across sessions
+- Selected metro area is stored in localStorage and persists across sessions
 - School selections are auto-saved to localStorage on every change
-- State changes with populated lists trigger confirmation dialogs to prevent accidental data loss
+- Area changes with populated lists trigger confirmation dialogs to prevent accidental data loss

 ### Mobile-First Design